Jennifer Hudson Ditches ‘The Voice’ Diva Behavior After David Otunga Split

-Jennifer Hudson has stripped herself of the recent diva antics she is said to have shown on the set of The Voice in the midst of dealing with her split from David Otunga, it has been revealed.
+Jennifer Hudson has stripped herself of the recent diva antics she is said to have shown on the set of The Voice, as she is in the midst of dealing with her split from David Otunga, it has been revealed.

 According to Radar Online, during a recent taping of the talent show, Jennifer Hudson was a completely new person — she didn’t throw any fits or tantrums about anything, which the crew members seemed really pleased with.